parisseux/42-Inception/README.md

 To run multiple containers as a single application, we use Docker Compose.
 Docker Compose uses a YAML file.

-The general structure of this project is:

-Browser → Nginx → WordPress → MariaDB

-1. The browser sends a request.
-2. Nginx receives the request and redirects it to WordPress.
-3. WordPress generates the web page.
-4. MariaDB stores all the content.

 This project uses three separate services:
 - Nginx
 - WordPress